 #NJFightsFlu

 Get yourself and your family vaccinated!
-A yearly flu vaccine is the first and most important step in protecting against flu viruses. #FightFluCDC
+A yearly flu vaccine is the first and most important step in protecting against flu viruses. #NJFightsFlu

 Flu vaccination is recommended annually for those 6 months of age and older.
-Protecting yourself and your family is more important than ever this flu season amid the COVID-19 pandemic.
+With COVID-19 and RSV creating a triple threat of respiratory illness this season, protecting yourself and your family is more important than ever.

 What You Need to Know